In designing our products, we try to use the most sustainable materials available. Below are the main fibres used in our current collections.

-Cotton is conventionally grown with the heavy use of chemical inputs and irrigation, which increase short-term yields but create long-term environmental damage.
+Cotton is conventionally grown with a heavy use of chemical inputs and irrigation, which increase short-term yields but create long-term environmental problems.
 Organic cotton, by contrast, is grown using natural methods, so its environmental impact is much more benign, and in some cases can actually be positive.

 Matka is a form of upcycled silk, as it is made from the short threads that are discarded in the process of making conventional (mulberry) silk.
 It is produced primarily in rural India, where it provides an important source of income to artisanal families.